VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

     now goes to its own `serverKillErr`, which is ordered by `killDoneCh`.
     `Execute` folds it into `killErr` after the wait.
 The disk branch now writes `killErr` under `stateMutex`, as the memory and signal branches do.
+- [x] A signal, disk or memory tick that fired after `cmd.Wait` still set `signalled`, `ranoutDisk` or `killedForMem`, even though the second item made `killCmd` do nothing by then.
+So a command that exited non-zero on its own could be reported as signalled or out of disk.
+This predates both earlier items.
+A clean exit (code 0) was unaffected, since it is archived whatever those flags say.
+Found in review of the second item.
+  - Red command: `CGO_ENABLED=1 go test -tags netgo --count 1 ./jobqueue -run TestSignalAfterCmdExitDoesNotBlameSignal -v` (jobqueue/kill_after_exit_test.go).
+A new in-package seam, `Client.afterWaitHook`, runs right after `cmd.Wait`.
+The test uses it to send the test process SIGUSR1, which Execute is listening for, and pauses so the signal is queued before the checking goroutine is told to stop.
+The command is `exit 3`.
+Before the fix it failed:
+    ```
+    Line 244:
+    Expected: "command exited non-zero"
+    Actual:   "runner received a signal to stop"
+    ```
+    After the fix it passed 4/4, and 2/2 under `-race` together with the other kill tests.
+  - Fix: `killCmd` now reports whether it acted, and each caller sets its flag only if it did.
+That covers the signal branch (`signalled`, and `ranoutTime` with it), the disk branch (`ranoutDisk`) and the memory branch (`killedForMem`).
+The server kill is handled the same way: `killDoneCh` now carries whether the kill acted, and Execute sets `killCalled` from it, so a server kill that races the exit and does nothing no longer buries the job as killed.
+  - A signal that arrives after the exit still asks the runner to stop.
+The job is reported as its command ended, but Execute's error is led by a `FailReasonSignal` `Error` (`signalledAfterExitErr`), so `cmd/runner.go`'s `errors.As` check still stops the runner.
+Before, that only happened for a non-zero exit, and only because the job was misreported.
+  - Also, as a review nit on the second item, `TestKillAfterCmdExitKillsNothing` now counts touches made after the kill, not after Execute returned.
+That proves a touch whose reply carried the kill was made while Execute was still running.